Incoming Students

 Course Selection

-Your first year at Duke should be a time of academic exploration and discovery, and you should not feel pressured to complete graduation or major requirements.
-The only requirements for the first year are WRITING 101 and any one credit seminar class.
-Any class you take this year is likely to satisfy multiple curricular requirements.
-You should take courses in departments that you find interesting, and you don’t need to worry about getting started on your major.
+Your first year at Duke should be a time of academic discovery, and you should not feel pressured to complete graduation or major requirements.
+Any class you take this year is likely to satisfy multiple curricular requirements, so you should take courses in departments that you find interesting

 Your Schedule Will:

-- Be at least four, one-credit classes.
+- Have at least four, one-credit classes.
 If you choose to enroll in a FOCUS cluster your first semester you will be enrolled in 4.5 credits.

 - Reflect appropriate course placement based on pre-college credit (AP, IB, and PMC).

-- Most likely be classes at the 89-200 level, though some higher-level courses are appropriate if you have pre-college credit.
+- Most likely comprise classes at the 89-200 level, though some higher-level courses are appropriate if you have pre-college credit.

 - Include any discussion sections (D) or labs (L) that are required for your courses.